smclab/react-faceted-token-input/docs/usage.md

 <a name="dropdownSections"></a>
 ### dropdownSections

-An array that contains the possible dropdowns.
+An array that contains the possible dropdown options for auto completion.
 It should start as an empty array inside the state in your constructor.

 For example: